moonlight58/ArchLinuxTutorial/README.md

 ```
 ![cfdisk](./source/cfdisk.png)

-Now you can see there is an option called Free space, it's a disk that has n amount of stockage free.
-We will use this one to partitionate what you need.
+Now you can see there is an option called Free space, it's a disk that has n amount of free stockage.
+We will use this one to partition what we need.

 You can move between the different options by using the arrow keys and select the option you want with `Enter` key.

 Now hit the `New` button with your `Enter` key.
 It will change to `Partition size :`.
-You enter the size you want, but I recommend you to put atleast 512M like the following screenshot.
+You enter the size you want, but I recommend you to put at least 512M like the following screenshot.

 ![512M /dev/sda1](./source/512M.png)